(series of slides used in class)

 - Irritación changes & shy; ngea, Pain and stiff neck

-- Occasionally unilateral mydriasis associated even a third full torque (rupture aneurysm DEA.
+- Occasionally unilateral mydriasis associated even a third full torque (A aneurysm rupture.
 Posterior communicating)

 Perform emergency CT